-- 3.03 Implement graffiti prevention and clean-up program (focus on youth, paid or volunteers). - 3.04 Encourage cleaning (trash removal), infill and development of vacant lots with suitable low-maintenance landscaping that mitigate weeds. - 1) Encourage the planting of native plants and vegetation in vacant lots and open spaces. - 3.05 Develop and implement an abandoned building revitalization program. - 3.06 Develop and implement a home maintenance program to assist home-owners in need (e.g. seniors, disabled, or low-income families), in the general maintenance of their homes, and upkeep of their property. - 3.07 Develop and implement a Highway Beautification Plan for roadways, medians, and intersections. - 1) Maintain and mow roadways and right of ways to property lines. - 3.08 Pursue grant funding to replace all "STOP" and Street signs with standardized poles and highly reflective materials as approved in the Manual on Uniform Traffic Control Devices (MUTCD). - 3.09 Partner with Belen Public School System and UNM-VC to create a volunteer work force to aid in clean-ups along public right-of-ways. - 3.10 Support the development of Neighborhood Beautification Programs. - 1).
+- 3.01 Institute a public awareness program of existing nuisance and trash accumulation ordinances. - 3.02 Develop and maintain a community clean-up program. - 3.03 Implement graffiti prevention and clean-up program (focus on youth, paid or volunteers). - 3.04 Encourage cleaning (trash removal), infill and development of vacant lots with suitable low-maintenance landscaping that mitigate weeds. - 1) Encourage the planting of native plants and vegetation in vacant lots and open spaces. - 3.05 Develop and identify implement an abandoned building revitalization inspection program. - 3.06 Develop and implement a home maintenance program to assist homeowners in need (e.g. seniors, disabled, or low income families), in the general maintenance of their homes, and upkeep of their property. - 3.07 Develop and implement a Highway Beautification Plan for roadways, medians, and intersections. - 1) Maintain and mow roadways and right of ways to property lines. - 3.08 Pursue grant funding to replace all "STOP" and Street signs with standardized poles and highly reflective materials as approved in the Manual on Uniform Traffic Control Devices (MUTCD). - 3.09 Partner with Belen Public School System and UNM-VC to create a volunteer work force Develop a public/private partnership to aid in clean-ups along public right-of-ways. - 3.10 Support the development of Neighborhood Beautification Programs. - 1).
 Identify each neighborhood with signs and encourage unity through distinctive landscaping or other means.